 I have successfuly tutored many aspects of the Business Studies courses in as you can see in the respects below and also in the interactive quizzes I have published for GCSE and A Level .
-The following essential, key elements form the basis of my lesson plans, tailored to student needs:
+The following essential, key elements form the basis of my Business lesson plans, tailored to student needs:

 For GCSE, AS and A Level Business Studies: